Kurt Barber: College career

 Barber graduated with a BA in communications from the University of Southern California, where he was All-Pac-10 as a linebacker.
 He was a starter as a junior and senior and was a four-year letter winner.

 Professional career

-Barber was selected with the 42nd pick in the 2nd round of the 1992 NFL Draft by the New York Jets, where he played until 1995.
+Barber was selected with the 42nd pick in the second round of the 1992 NFL draft by the New York Jets, where he played until 1995.
 He also played for the Denver Broncos and Chicago Bears.

 Coaching career

-Barber was originally named the UNLV Rebels football linebackers coach in 2004, after having coached at the University of Utah, Kent State and Tennessee-Martin.
-He began his coaching career in 1998 at Riverside Community College.
-He was the offensive line coach at Campbellsville University in Kentucky and was the former (2016–17) head coach at Paducah Tilghman High School.
+Barber began his coaching career in 1998 at Riverside Community College.
+He was named linebackers coach at the University of Nevada, Las Vegas (UNLV) in 2004, after having coached at the University of Tennessee at Martin, Kent State University, and the University of Utah.
+Barber was the offensive line coach at Campbellsville University in Campbellsville, Kentucky from 2010 to 2011.
+He served as head football coach at his alma mater, Paducah Tilghman High School, for one season, in 2016.